olha-bezklepchenko/goit-react-hw-08/README.md

 # PhoneBook

 PhoneBook is a modern web application for managing contacts that allows users to add, edit, delete, and search for contacts.
-The application implements user authentication and data storage using Redux and Axios, providing a pleasant user interface with the ability to change the theme and main accent color.
+The application implements user authentication and data storage using Redux and Axios, providing a pleasant user interface.

 ## Features